 I have been out of the blogging world for quite a while now.
 Thanks to everyone who has commented on my site and sent me requests!
-I have some down time in my normally busy schedule so I wanted to get some posts out from my trips last year.
+I have some down time so I wanted to get some posts out from trips last year.

 Last year flew by for me but also seemed to take a lifetime – I found out I was pregnant in April so my year was filled with everything pregnancy related.
 Luckily, we still managed to fit in a few trips between morning sickness and a growing belly.

 We visited Lake Como last year in April and loved it so much we went back again in the fall.

 If you’re not familiar with the area, Northern Italy is worth every superlative I can think of – stunning, beautiful, amazing, gorgeous.

 When I first visited Lake Garda I knew I would be back to that area again.
 Pictures truly do not do this place justice, and I am in awe every time we go.

 I also love the drive from our town near Stuttgart, Germany; we head south from Germany, down through the Alpine regions in Austria or Switzerland, and descend into a mediterranean climate with palm trees and a completely different scenery.

 This area in northern Italy is known as the lakes region.
 There are many lakes but the largest and most famous are Lake Garda, Lake Como, Lake Maggiore, and Lake Iseo.
 They are all situated in the Lombardy region and will quickly whisk all your troubles away.